kdnelson/StarWar.POS.Angular/README.md

 Try to keep each feature to a module/component for lazy loading and seperation of concerns Does the root module have to have everything?
-  Can routing, logging, api, etc be added to a few modules A, B, and C which are then called by the root module?
+  Can routing, logging, api, etc grouped placed into a custom module and called by all components?

 ***** TODO *****